jpreiss/reproducible_papers/README.md

 - Parameterizing a data generation process, with parameters stored as input data.
 - etc...

-For this case, there is no formula for deriving the input data file name from the output file name.
+With data-to-data scripts there is no formula to derive the input file name from the output file name.
 The user must write the rule manually in the Makefile.
 This is demonstrated by the example `sine_taylor_data.py`.

 #### List outputs explicitly
 `make` will apply the figure- and LaTeX-generating rules in an "opt-in" way based on the lists `figs` and `texs` in the Makefile.
-You must edit these lists whenever you add a new figure our generated LaTeX file.
+You must edit these lists whenever you add a new figure or generated LaTeX file.

 #### Controlling figure and data formats
 The figure and data formats are controlled by the variables `FIGEXT` and